Skip to main content

 Dan Kaspar Related Seminars and Products

-Deputy Director, Field Operations & Organizing
+Director of Field Operations & Organizing

 National Treasury Employees Union

-Dan Kaspar – Dan is Director of Field Operations & Organizing for the National Treasury Employees Union, which represents more than 150,000 federal employees nationwide in 34 federal agencies.
-He is based out of Washington, D.C. and oversees NTEU’s eight field offices, its Organizing Department and its Learning & Development Department.
-Prior to his current position, Dan was Deputy Director of Field Operations & Organizing and a former Assistant Counsel in NTEU’s Chicago Field Office, where he practiced before arbitrators, the Federal Labor Relations Authority, the Merit Systems Protection Board, the Equal Employment Opportunity Commission, and others.
+Dan is the Director of Field Operations & Organizing for the National Treasury Employees Union.
+He is based out of Washington, D.C. and was previously Deputy Director of Field Operations & Organizing and an Assistant Counsel in NTEU’s Chicago Field Office, where he practiced before arbitrators, the Federal Labor Relations Authority, the Merit Systems Protection Board, the Equal Employment Opportunity Commission, and others.
 Dan has also held several leadership positions in the American Bar Association’s Section of Labor and Employment Law, including Union Co-Chair of the Federal Sector Labor and Employment Law Committee.
+Dan is a graduate of the Chicago-Kent College of Law, Illinois Institute of Technology.
+He holds a M.S. in Human Resources and Employment Relations and a M.B.A. in Economics from Loyola University Chicago’s Quinlan Graduate School of Business, and a B.S. in Business Administration from Illinois State University.

 Katrina Kelley's Profile